bayush11/Caltech_SURF_2023/README.md

 Using this, you can extract every 10th frame in a video and create a time series from it.

-The code below shows an example of a statistical test being done and the results being printed to the screen.
+The code below shows an example of a statistical test being done and the results being printed on the screen.

 ```bash
 print(ks_2samp(medians_sample_1, y_axis_GSD))